elastic/elasticsearch-py/docs/reference/dsl_tutorials.md

     print(tag.key, tag.max_lines.value)
 ```

-As you see, the library took care of:
+As you see, the DSL module took care of:

 * creating appropriate `Query` objects from classes
 * composing queries into a compound `bool` query